 Although you may not experience all the signs or symptoms, these factors might mean that your tooth needs root canal treatment:

 - Lingering sensitivity to heat or cold

-- Painful bump or pimple on your gums
+- A tender bump or pimple on your gums near the tooth root

 - Intense pain when you bite or chew